finddup – Finds duplicated files fast and efficiently.

 -d

-Print path of each file with a list of paths of its duplicates.
+Print path of each file with a tab-indented list of paths of its duplicates.

-If combined with the -0 (zero) option, each path is terminated with a NUL character, while the last path in the list of duplicates is terminated with two NUL characters.
+If combined with the -0 (zero) option, the list of duplicates is not tab-indented, and each path is terminated with a NUL character; the last path in the list of duplicates is terminated with two NUL characters.

 -l